brazenest/road-geometry/README.md

 ## Release info

-The latest version is 1.0.0, and was released on 7 January 2022.
+The latest version is 1.1.0, and was released on 16 June 2024.
 ## Copyright and License

 This program is **Copyright &copy; 2022 Alden Gillespy**, and provided under the [Creative Commons Attribution-NoCommercial-NoDerivatives International 4.0 (CC-BY-NC-ND 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).